Scalable-Software/module.example/README.md

 A comprehensive template for creating ES6 modules, for use in the browser, with unit testing and api document generation.

+Although this example modules can be used in the browser, it does not include any UI.
+It is just a simple Calculator.
+For a template that includes a complete Web Component see: [web.component](https://github.com/scalable-software/web.component)

 ## Development

 1. Create a new repository using this template